krupaannajohn/Heart-Prediction-and-Analysis/README.md

 To use the Heart Attack Prediction and analysis App:

-1. Open your web browser and navigate to http://localhost:5000.
+1. Open your web browser and navigate to the URL that typically appears as http://localhost:5000.

 2. This navigates to the data tab which gives essential information of the dataset such as the first and last few rows The Descriptive statistics gives the descriptive statistical summary of the dataset